stacey1079/Amazon_Vine_Analysis/README.md

 # Amazon_Vine_Analysis
 ## Overview of the Analysis
 In this analysis I was tasked with analyzing Amazon reviews written by members with a paid Amazon Vine membership.
 The Amazon Vine program provides manufacturers and publishers to receive reviews for their products.
 Companies pay a small fee to Amazon to utilize this service.
 In this analysis, I chose the shoe review dataset from Amazon.
-From this dataset, I used PySpark to perform ETL in order to determine if the paid Vine customers reviews were biased.
+From this dataset, I used PySpark to perform ETL in order to determine if the paid Vine customers reviews were biased in writing 5 star reviews.

 ## Results
 * How many Vine reviews and non-Vine reviews were there?